retextjs/retext/Readme.md

 - retext-date — Detect time and date in text;
 - retext-emoticon — Like **retext-emoji**, but for general emoticons;
 - retext-frequent-words — Like **retext-keywords**, but based on frequency and stop-words instead of a POS-tagger;
-- retext-hyphen — Insert soft-hyphens where needed; this might have to be implemented with some sort of node which doesn't stringify;
+- retext-hyphen — Insert soft-hyphens where needed; this might have to be implemented with some sort of node which doesn’t stringify;
 - retext-location — Track the position of nodes (line, column);
 - retext-no-pants — Opposite of **retext-smartypants**;
 - retext-no-break — Inserts [non-breaking spaces](http://en.wikipedia.org/wiki/Non-breaking_space#Non-breaking_behavior) between things like “100 km”;